jaijain96/k8s_experiments/notes/kubernetes_components.md

 field is unsatisfied).

-`Control Plane` components can be run on any machine in the cluster and span multiple machines in the cluster. **Doubt here: is the `Control Plane` also running as a `Container`?
-Are their different components in the `Control Plane` that run on separate `Container`s deployed on various nodes in the cluster?**
+`Control Plane` components can be run on any machine in the cluster and span multiple machines in the cluster.<br>
+<mark>DOUBT: is the `Control Plane` also running as a `Container`, or a
+`Container` within a `Pod`, or simply as an application on host machine?
+Are the different components of the `Control Plane` running on separate `Container`s deployed on various nodes in the cluster?</mark>

 ### kube-apiserver